chainstack/docs/docs/platform/manage-your-organization-identities.md

 ---
 meta:
   - name: description
-    content: Manage your organization's identities consisting of key pairs and certificates securely with the Chainstack vault.
+    content: Manage your organization identities consisting of key pairs and certificates securely with the Chainstack vault.
   - name: keywords
     content: key identity vault secure certificate
 ---

-# Manage your organization's identities
+# Manage your organization identities

-You can add and delete new identities in your organization's [vault](https://console.chainstack.com/vault).
+You can add and delete new identities in your organization [vault](https://console.chainstack.com/vault).

 Chainstack currently supports identity management for the following networks: